 Agnisar Kriya for Acidity and GERD

-As it improves the digestive power, it destroys acidity.
+As it improves digestive power, it destroys acidity.
 In the Yogic concept, the essence of fire improves digestion.
 Also, it is the fire element that is responsible for digestion.
 Besides, this practice stimulates digestive power.
 Hence, it helps the process of digestion.
 Moreover, it improves appetite.
 A study published in the International Journal of Yoga suggests that Agnisara Kriya can be helpful in conditions like gastroesophageal reflux disease and hiatal hernia.
 Another study finds that the practice can be helpful in Gastroesophageal reflux disease.

 Agnisar Kriya and Weight Loss